 What you need to know about participating in a cancer clinical trial

 The HealthPartners Institute is at the center of our research efforts.
-Within the Institute, several dedicated research centers partner with HealthPartners hospitals and clinics to integrate research into routine care.
+Within the Institute, several dedicated clinical research centers partner with HealthPartners hospitals and clinics to integrate research into routine care.

-Who can take part in clinical cancer trials?
+Who is eligible for clinical cancer trials?

 Clinical trials are a possibility for many people with cancer at different stages of their treatment plan.
 But not every study may be a good fit.
 The first things to check are the criteria for participation.